 In the event a student organization becomes inactive rather than appear for a hearing, the default decision will typically be withdrawal of recognition granted by the Congress of Student Organizations.
 In addition, officers of the organization at the time of the incident may face conduct proceedings individually for failure to comply (see Section 3.20) and also may be charged with one or more of the original alleged violations of the code arising from the alleged misconduct by the organization.

-If the organization requests registration at a later date, the dean of student life or designee will assign a conduct officer to meet with the student organization leadership to determine responsibility for the original charges, determine or recommend the appropriate sanction, and if that sanction is less than suspension or expulsion, will assess the need for any current remedial actions.
+If the organization requests registration at a later date, the dean of student life or designee will assign a hearing officer to meet with the student organization leadership to determine responsibility for the original charges, determine or recommend the appropriate sanction, and if that sanction is less than suspension or expulsion, will assess the need for any current remedial actions.

-5.13 Conflicts of Interest
+5.12 Conflicts of Interest

-Any conduct officer or board member who has a conflicting interest in the particular case may not participate.
-Each party has the right to challenge the appointment of a conduct officer or board member.
+Any hearing officer who has a conflicting interest in the particular case may not participate.
+Each party has the right to challenge the appointment of a hearing officer.
 Challenges must be submitted in writing to the dean of student life or designee at least two business days prior to the hearing.
 If a party fails to raise a perceived conflict by objecting to that person two business days in advance, any objection is deemed to be waived.
 An individual may not be disqualified solely on the basis of his or her position in the university community.

-5.14 Burden of Proof
+5.13 Burden of Proof

-The burden of proof will rest upon the conduct officer, a university staff member who is presenting the complaint on behalf of the university.
+The burden of proof will rest upon the hearing officer.

-5.15 Standard of Proof
+5.14 Standard of Proof